DarrachBarneveld/Retro-Mashup-Mayhem/README.md

 - Kill the boss to save the heroes and earn a reward.
 - Move up level after each victory.

 # 6. Deployment

 # 7. Citation of Sources

 ## Content

 - [Kaboom](https://kaboomjs.com/) - Used for general knowldege and idea.
 - [Ourcade](https://www.youtube.com/watch?v=ICGSu5yjQrU&t=719s) - Tips for Getting Started with Kaboom.
+- [Andelrodis](https://andelrodis.itch.io/) - Explored for inspiration and game mechanics insights.
+- [Spriters-Resource](https://www.spriters-resource.com/) - Utilized for sprite references and artistic direction.
+- [Canva](https://www.canva.com/) - Leveraged for graphic design and visual enhancements.

 - All content have been by Team4 - Retro Riders.

 # 8. Acknowledgements